laserpilot/Installation_Up_4evr/Installation_Up_4evr.md

 Leaving a Dropbox connected to the computer and your own is super useful for file swaps between the two computers.
 Although most remote screensharing services have file sharing built in, Dropbox is just a nice, fairly transparent option.

+Determining the IP of the machine on a dynamically allocated network can be a pain, especially in screenless/headless installations.
+To make this a little easier, Robb Godshaw wrote a little Automator Script that says the IP aloud using Text-to-Speech 30 seconds after the computer boots.
+[Download link on Instructables.](http://www.instructables.com/id/Configuring-a-Mac-for-an-always-on-operation/steps/9)

 Step 6: Test, test, test.
 -------------------------